AmandaG1s/AmandaG1s/README.md

 ###

-<p align="left">📚I'm a Computer Science student at the Federal University of Uberlândia.<br>🌟 In my spare time I'm a 3D modeling enthusiast.</p>
+<p align="left">📚I'm a Computer Science student at the Federal University of Uberlândia.<br>🌟 In my spare time I like to model 3D figures and work on personal programs.🎮 Geek culture and gaming.<br>🏞️ Nature lover & outdoor explorer</p>

 ###